rberenguel/obsidian-fsrs-plugin/README.md

 - **`Start FSRS Quiz Review`**: Launches the quiz modal with all cards that are currently due.
 - **`Open FSRS Calendar`**: Opens a side pane showing your review schedule on a calendar.
 - **`Mark as quiz / Add card marker`** (`Alt+Q`): A powerful, context-aware command:
-    - If the current note is not a quiz file, it adds `quiz: true` to the frontmatter.
+    - If the current note is not a quiz file, it adds `fsrs: true` to the frontmatter.
-    - If on a line with text in a quiz file, it appends `?srs ^...` to turn it into a question.
+    - If on a line with text, it appends `?srs ^...` to turn it into a question.
+    - **If on a line that is already a question, it cycles the marker between `?srs` and `?srs(cram)`.**
-    - If on an empty line in a quiz file, it inserts the `?srs(end)` marker.
+    - If on an empty line, it inserts the `?srs(end)` marker.

 ## How Data is Stored